TimonPost/quinn/docs/book/src/quinn/set-up-connection.md

 **Server**

 Just like a TCP Listener, you have to listen to incoming connections.
-Before you can listen to connections you need to configure the `EndpointBuilder` as a server.
+Before you can listen to connections you need to configure the [EndpointBuilder][EndpointBuilder] as a server.
-Note that the configuration itself does not perform any listening logic, this can only be done after you have run `bind()`.
+Note that the configuration itself does not perform any listening logic, this can only be done after you have run [bind()][bind].

 ```rust
 async fn server() -> anyhow::Result<()> {